rd235/libvdestack/README.md

 ## Install libvdestack

-libvdestack uses the auto-tools, so the standard procedure to compile and install the library is:
+libvdestack uses the cmake, so the standard procedure to compile and install the library is:
 ```
+$ mkdir build
-$ autoreconf -if
+$ cd build
-$ ./configure
+$ cmake ..
 $ make
 $ sudo make install
 ```